 Developing in vitro methods for the central nervous system

 Vaccines are typically produced in batches.
-Every batch undergoes the same strict series of animal tests before it is released.
-We participate in a European initiative, VAC2VAC, that tries to change this.
+Every batch undergoes the same strict series of quality controls, involving many animal experiments, before it is released.
+The European VAC2VAC initiative tries to change this.
 The idea is that every new batch of a vaccine should not be treated as an entirely new entity, but rather as one of a series.
-This implies that every new batch only needs to be similar to the previous batch, and should not be tested in animals.
+This implies that every new batch only needs to be similar to the previous batch, possibly circumventing animal testing.
 To prove similarity between batches, animal-free methods are used.
-By adding our panel of in-house engineered cell lines to the consortium we characterized several different vaccines and batches in 2017.
+By adding our panel of in-house engineered cell lines to the consortium we characterized several different vaccines and batches in 2018.
 Our results demonstrate that different batches are indeed highly similar according to our tests.
 Together with the tests that are developed in other European labs, this initiative should lead to abandoning animal testing in vaccine batch release.
 The European TRANSVAC2 initiative is stimulating innovative vaccine approaches.
 We contribute by making our library of bioassays available to the European research community.
 In 2018 we have started research on the mechanisms that affect vaccine and adjuvant efficacy when immunization is done via the skin.